Head-to-Head Analysis

 Crime & Safety

-• El Paso: The violent crime rate is 394.0 per 100,000 people.
-This is nearly 50% lower than San Antonio's and is often below the national average.
-El Paso is consistently ranked as one of the safest large cities in America.
+• El Paso: The violent crime rate is 394.0 per 100k.
+This is roughly half of San Antonio’s rate and is closer to the national average.
+El Paso consistently ranks as one of the safest large cities in the U.S. The community-oriented culture and lower population density contribute to this.

 San Antonio